Ginger Oil Health Benefits, Uses And Side Effects Explained

 The essential oil of the ginger root has also been around for centuries.
 It was widely used as key component in ancient Ayurvedic medicine (the oldest system of medicine known to man) as well as in aromatherapy.
 The smell is sweet, but pungent, is easily recognizable.
 It also blends well with other essential oils like citrus flavors or lemongrass.

-The oil is predominantly made from freshly harvested ginger roots – the fresher the root, the more potent the extract.
+The oil is predominantly made from ginger rhizome and freshly harvested ginger roots – the fresher the root, the more potent the extract.
 The roots are then grated into smaller pieces.
 This helps to release the essential phytonutrients and chemical compounds that make up the base of the essential oil.
 These smaller pieces are then added to a vat of boiling water.
 As the water boils, the steam produced extracts the chemicals and phytonutrients (minerals, vitamins etc.) from the organic material and passes into a separate cooling chamber.

 This chamber is connected to a flask or has a tap for releasing the liquid once enough has been produced.
 As the vapor of the organic material gathers in this chamber, it cools and condenses to form droplets of oil.
 This process is known as steam distillation and it’s the oldest means of producing essential oil.
 Most people agree that it’s the best way to produce the oil.
 That’s because it produces the highest grade of oil, free of any impurities or chemical additives.